rmcgibbo/sphinxcontrib-lunrsearch/README.rst

 ========================

-This extension modifies the search box in Sphinx documentation to show real-time results as you type.
+This extension modifies the search box in Sphinx documentation to show instant results as you type.
 It's particularly suited for searching through APIs.

 To use, add ``'sphinxcontrib.lunrsearch'`` to the list of extensions in your